Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Ref/REF_7.md

     Example 2:     .print ac v(2,4) i(vinput) vp(2,3)
     Example 3:     .print tran v(4,5) i(v2)

-**Comments:** SPICE can\'t handle more than eight data point requests on a single `.plot` or `.print` card.
+**Comments:** SPICE can't handle more than eight data point requests on a single `.plot` or `.print` card.
 If requesting more than eight data points, use multiple cards!

 \
 []{#Analysis, Fourier, SPICE}